Have you ever attempted to put an item into an array that requires moving half the items to create space?

 What is a Singly Linked List in C?

-A singly linked list in C is a list of nodes connected together sequentially, where each node stores:
+A Singly Linked list program in C is a list of nodes connected together sequentially, where each node stores:

 - A piece of data (integer, character, etc.).